-5.8.4 Stop starts
+5.8.4 Stop/starts

-Where stop/starts occur in a length of continuous automatic longitudinal fillet or butt weld, with stress ranges for detail category 112 in accordance with AS 4100 or NZS 3404.1, they shall be repaired by the following procedures:
+Where stop/starts occur in the length of continuous automatic longitudinal fillet or butt weld, with stress ranges exceeding the requirements for Category 112 as specified in AS 4100 or NZS 3404.1, they shall be repaired by the following procedure:

-- (a) Grind the stopped end of the weld so that it tapers to the root of the joint with a slope of not less than 4:1. - (b) Restart the weld from the top of the taper slope. - (c) Grind the repaired weld to a smooth surface, to blend into the profile of the existing weld.
+- (a) Grind the stopped end of the weld so that it tapers to the root of the joint with a slope of at least 4:1. - (b) Restart the weld from the top of the taper slope. - (c) Grind the repaired weld to a smooth surface, to blend into the profile of the existing weld.

-The site of the repair shall be subjected to 100% magnetic particle examination in accordance with Clause 6.5.
+The site of the repair shall be subjected to 100% magnetic particle examination in accordance with Clause 6.4.

-NOTE: In rectangular hollow section joints, welds should not be started or stopped at corners.
+NOTE: In rectangular hollow section joints, welds should not be started or stopped at the corners.